 Dig a shallow trench

-4. Using a garden trowel or small shovel, create a shallow trench along your fresh lawn edge cut, mounding the soil up towards your flower bed.
+5. Using a garden trowel or small shovel or spade, create a shallow trench along your fresh lawn edge cut, mounding the soil up towards your flower bed.

 A trench creates a place for water to drain and soil to fall.
 And offers a shadow for a nice clean look.
 You wait and see!